yogajayalakshmih/houseprediction/README.md

 Step 3: Train a linear regression model
 Step 4: Make predictions and evaluate the model
-Step 5: Validated both Ridge and Lasso to predict the Model
+Step 5: Validated both Ridge and Lasso to predict the Model Step 6: Best Model chosen for this assignment (price prediction)

 ## Contributors
 Yogajayalakshmi H